bd-j/forcepho/docs/output.md

 write_images("<path/to/output/run/directory>", metafile="<path/to/metastore.json>", show_model=True)
 ```

-where "path/to/metastore.json" is the path to the meta-data storeage for the
+where `path/to/metastore.json` is the path to the meta-data storage for the
 images used in the fitting.
 This will put images corresponding to those in the
-metastorein the "path/to/output/run/directory/images/" directory
+metastorein the `path/to/output/run/directory/images/` directory

 ### Region files